Neurologic-like symptoms and conditions of Cervical Spine Instability

 Digital motion x-ray (DMX), also known as videofluoroscopy, offers real-time dynamic images (an x-ray movie).
 DMX allows unrestricted assessment of C0-C7 motion in multiple dimensions

 including sagittal, rotational, and frontal planes.
 DMX studies typically include moving the head and neck through protraction, retraction, flexion, extension, rotation, and lateral flexion; while

 observing in real-time, the motion of the cervical vertebrae from C0-C7.
 The DMX studies show the functional integrity of the ligaments in the cervical spine, specifically the anterior and

 posterior longitudinal, supraspinous, interspinous, ligamentum flavum, facet capsular ligaments, transverse, and alar ligaments.

 For many people, a digital motion x-ray can reveal a series of missing diagnoses and possibly end your chase for that elusive diagnosis that finally responds well to treatment.
-A digital motion x-ray is exactly what it is sounds like.
+A digital motion x-ray is exactly what it sounds like.
 It is a moving picture x-ray.
-In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missing diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.
+In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missed diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.